 (No ratings)

-Dr. Andrew James Macginnitie, MD, PHD is a pediatric allergist and immunologist in Milwaukee, WI specializing in pediatric allergy & immunology.
-He graduated from University of Chicago, Pritzker School of Medicine in 1998 and has 27 years of experience.
-Dr. Andrew James Macginnitie, MD, PHD is affiliated with Children’s Wisconsin and CHILDRENS SPECIALTY GROUP INC.
+Dr. Andrew J. Macginnitie, MD, PHD is a pediatric allergist and immunologist in MILWAUKEE, WI specializing in pediatric allergy & immunology.
+He graduated from Yale School of Medicine.
+Dr. Andrew J. Macginnitie, MD, PHD is affiliated with Children’s Wisconsin.

 Asthma